AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 * After successfully removing a person from a team, the person's record and the team's membership are both updated, and the teams list will be displayed automatically.

 Examples:
-* `removePersonFromTeam tn/Tech Innovators p/2` removes the 2nd person in the displayed list from the "Tech Innovators" team.
+* `removeFromTeam tn/Tech Innovators p/2` removes the 2nd person in the displayed list from the "Tech Innovators" team.
-* `removePersonFromTeam tn/Alpha Squad p/1` removes the 1st person from the "Alpha Squad" team.
+* `removeFromTeam tn/Alpha Squad p/1` removes the 1st person from the "Alpha Squad" team.

 ### Removing a skill from a person : `removeSkill`